Scotch whisky: History

-In 1823, Parliament eased restrictions on licensed distilleries with the "Excise Act", while at the same time making it harder for the illegal stills to operate.
+In 1823, Parliament eased restrictions on licensed distilleries with the Excise Act 1823 (4 Geo.
+4. c.
+94), while at the same time making it harder for the illegal stills to operate.
 Magistrates found counsel for the Crown appearing in their courts, so forcing the maximum penalties to be applied, with some cases removed to the Court of Exchequer in Edinburgh for tougher sentences.
 Highland landowners were now happy to remove tenants who were distillers in clearances on their estates.
 These changes ushered in the modern era of Scotch production: in 1823 2,232,000 gallons of whisky had duty paid on it; in 1824 this increased to 4,350,000 gallons.

-A farmer, George Smith, working under landlord the Duke of Gordon, was the first person in Scotland to take out a licence for a distillery under the new Act, founding the Glenlivet Distillery in 1824, to make single malt Scotch.
+A farmer, George Smith, working under landlord the Duke of Gordon, was the first person in Scotland to take out a licence for a distillery under the new act, founding the Glenlivet Distillery in 1824, to make single malt Scotch.
 Some of the distilleries which started legal operations in the next few years included Bowmore, Strathisla, Balblair, and Glenmorangie; all remain in business today.

 Two events helped to increase whisky's popularity.
-First was the introduction in 1831 of the column still.
+The first was the introduction in 1831 of the column still.
 Aeneas Coffey patented a refined version of a design originally created by Robert Stein, based on early innovations by Anthony Perrier, for the new type of still which produced whisky much more efficiently than the traditional pot stills.
 The column still allowed for continuous distillation, without the need for cleaning after each batch was made.
 This process made manufacturing more affordable by performing the equivalent of multiple distillation steps.
-The new still dramatically increased production and the resultant whisky was less intense and smoother making it more popular.
+The new still dramatically increased production and the resultant whisky was less intense and smoother, making it more popular.
 Secondly, there was a shortage of wine and brandy in France, significant by 1880, due to phylloxera, a parasitic insect, destroying many vineyards, which led to a surge in demand for whisky.
 By the 1890s, almost forty new distilleries had opened in Scotland.
-The boom years continued until the industry was significantly affected by World War I and later, by the Great Depression; many of the companies closed and never re-opened.
+In a speculative boom, the Edinburgh blenders Pattisons Ltd. came to prominence before spectacularly failing.
+In the downturn, The Distillers Company were able to buy up other firms' assets.
+The industry was also affected by disputes about whether grain or blended whisky was worthy of the name, with an adverse decision in North London Police Court in 1905.
+A Royal Commission on Whisky and other Potable Spirits was appointed in 1906 and reported in 1909 with a victory for the grain distillers and blenders.
+The industry was further affected by World War I, Prohibition in the United States and later, by the Great Depression; many of the companies closed and never re-opened.
+Of the 159 distilleries operating in the boom years around 1900, only 15 survived to 1933.